Move and position individuals in accordance with their care plan

 Core ideas you must understand for this topic

-• Safeguarding: Protecting adults at risk from abuse, neglect, or harm, following legal frameworks like the Care Act 2014 and local policies.
+• Safeguarding: Protecting vulnerable adults from abuse, neglect, and harm, following local policies and the Care Act 2014.

 Learning Objectives